GEG 101 WORLD NATURAL ENVIRONMENTS

 Prerequisite: GEG 101.
 Study of the earth's climate through analysis of climatic controls, classification schemes, and feedback cycles.
 Includes an examination of past climates and global climate change scenarios.
 Offered occasionally.

 Equivalent Course: GEG 303W

 GEG 305 PRINCIPLES OF ECONOMIC GEOGRAPHY

 Prerequisite: One Social Science course.
 Introduction to the theoretical study of economic geography; location theory; theoretical spatial distribution of economic activities, including agriculture, manufacturing, urban land use, services, and transportation.
-Offered alternate years.
+Offered occasionally.

 GEG 307 CONSERVATION AND ENVIRONMENTAL MANAGEMENT